maxrusse/giaCB/README.md

 ### Highlights

-- High accuracy: Demonstrates superior performance in providing gastrointestinal differential diagnoses.
+- Demonstrates high performance in gastrointestinal differential diagnosis.
-- Advanced contextual understanding: Significantly outperforms generic GPT-4 models in providing contextual responses and diagnostic support.
+- Outperforms generic GPT-4 models in providing contextual responses and diagnostic support.
 - **Potential Impact**: Could significantly improve the efficiency and accuracy of diagnostic processes in radiology.

 ### Important note